Communist Party of Iran (Marxist–Leninist–Maoist): Communist party of Iran's (Marxist, Leninist, Maoist) theory of internationalism

 The CPIs theory of internationalism is an alternative to the dominant global system of capitalism.
 Capitalisms domination is asserted to have made a "great portion of people around the world have increasingly become proletarians who in fact work 'to survive for the next day, even without having an hour to think'".
 In addition, the relations of production are said to produce “social faults” such as patriarchy and imperial domination of some nations by those that are more powerful.
 Capitalisms drastic and irreversible effects on the environment and the numerous wars over the drive for profit are also critiqued by the CPI (MLM).
 These myriad factors prove that much of the world would stand to benefit from a revolution that would overturn the current capitalist world order.
 CPI (MLM) aspires to be the launching point of a world revolution where the masses at large can see an alternative to the current systems of oppression.
 In order to truly lead a revolutionary movement a movement must not align itself with Imperial powers such as the United States, China, Russia and The European Union.
 Interaction with local reactionary governments (Iran, Turkey, Saudi Arabia, Israel, Syria and Iraq, etc...) is to be avoided as well.
 Interactions with outside powers disrupts the parties true goals of revolution and establishment of a communist social system.
 Imperial and reactionary states would never assist a global revolution as their interest are diametrically opposed.
 The CPI (MLM) sees the global capitalist system as dictating the policies of countries such as the United States.
 They are much more likely to support nation states as opposed to non government actors.
 The nation state fits into the system of global capitalism much easier than movements such as the CPI (MLM) or the Autonomous Administration of North and East Syria.
 The current system as well allows for the domination of some states economically by imperialist powers.
 The essential weakness that all reactionary states and imperialist have is that they are exploiters.
-This trait is essential to the character of these nations, even if they find mass support or aid from petty bourgeoise these oppressors are an outside force with no sovereignty over those they control.